edmundito/ags-tween/docs/scripting/tween.md

       Wait(1);
     }

-If you're advance scripter, `Tween` is actually extends the `TweenBase` struct.
+If you're a very advanced scripter, `Tween` actually extends a `TweenBase` struct.
 This is shared between the internal tweens and the custom tweens.
-This documentation does not distinguish `TweenBase`, however.
+However, this documentation does not distinguish between `Tween` and `TweenBase`.

 # 1. Properties